kasif-dekel/rafael-re-level-3/README.md

 So, that means, as you can alreaday tell - the program sets the address ```0x402450``` as the function to be called if an exception occurs && the program is not being debugged.

-Okay, your is guess right - its an anti-debugging technique. if we continue stepping the program we'll eventually exit the program.
+Okay, your is guess right - this is an anti-debugging technique. if we'll continue stepping the program - we'll eventually exit the program.

 > **By the way, if you're debugging the program using [OllyDBG](http://ollydbg.de) and you see the crtlib functions and other functions as functions in the address-space of the program its because the program is statically linked. which makes it annoying to debug..**

 Let's continue, so as we figured out - we need to enter this function (at ```0x402450```) you can use any olly plugins to get around it or even patch the program to call ```0x402450``` directly after getting the user input.

-# 402450
+# 0x402450

+This function is basically the `main` code of the crackme, this is what we need to examine:

 ![alt tag](http://oi60.tinypic.com/35l94jm.jpg)

-Translated to C:
+Translated to C language (easier to understand):

 ```c
 void f402450() {